 - .1 tsp.

 - .0168333 oz.

-For those of you who choose to use 80 proof (40% alcohol) Vodka, the equivalent dosage for a 100-gallon tank would be about:
+If you choose to use 80 proof (40 percent alcohol) vodka, the equivalent dosage for a 100-gallon tank would be about:

 - 24 drops

 - .238 tsp.